Mary Jane Clarke: Biography

 Clarke was admired by fellow suffragettes for "superhuman strength of spirit" as well as "sweet sympathy and gentleness", after getting hurt in an angry crowd throwing rotten apples at them at Bournemouth.

 Clarke took part and was injured in the protests where many women were assaulted by the police, known as Black Friday, on 18 November 1910.
-She was arrested a few days later for window smashing after returning to protest, on 23 November 1910, and imprisoned for a month in HM Prison Holloway where she was force-fed after going on a hunger strike.
+She was arrested a few days later for window smashing after returning to protest, on 23 November 1910, and imprisoned for a month in HM Prison Holloway, where she was force-fed after going on a hunger strike.
 Clarke was released from prison on 23 December 1910, and spoke at a suffragette event, travelled to Brighton for another meeting, and returned to London.

-She died two days later on 25 December 1910 at her brother's home in Winchmore Hill, London from a brain hemmorage.
+She died two days later on 25 December 1910 at her brother's home in Winchmore Hill, London from a brain hemorrhage.
 She was described in her obituary by Emmeline Pethick-Lawrence as "the first woman martyr who has gone to death for this cause".